siyuxie2025/607-project-04/report-Xie-full.md

 4. **Epsilon-Greedy best for standard cases** - wins on uniform coefficients, 2nd in all others
 5. **Thompson Sampling consistently underperforms** - never wins, sensitive to assumptions
 6. **Forced Sampling obsolete** - dead last in all scenarios, 31-80% worse than modern algorithms
-7. **Better estimation ≠ lower regret** - exploration efficiency matters more (proven in 3/4 scenarios)
+7. **Better estimation does not equal lower regret** - exploration efficiency matters more (proven in 3/4 scenarios)
 8. **All algorithms have similar runtime** - choose based on performance, not speed

 However, this simulation study is based on simple data generating process, the estimation task is relatively easy compared with exploration.
 Therefore, the performance ranking might be reversed for other more complicated data generating processes.